SquishyIsHot/SquishyIsHot.github.io/README.md

 ## ✨ Features
-- Website redirects to a you look so sexy
+- Website redirects to you look so sexy